-All high risk staff handling animals at BARCS must be vaccinated against rabies.
-It is recommended that all staff be current on tetanus and talk to their personal physicians for further recommendations on rabies vaccinations.
-Vaccinations may be administered by the Baltimore City Health Department or an individual's personal physician.
-To ensure that staff maintains effective protection against rabies, blood is drawn every two years after the initial vaccination and titers are determined by the Baltimore City Health Department.
-Individuals with non-protective titers require re-vaccination.
-Tetanus vaccines must be given every ten years.
-Staff exposed to either rabies or tetanus must seek immediate medical attention and may require re-vaccination.
+All high risk medical staff handling animals at BARCS are encouraged to be vaccinated against rabies.
+Staff should talk to their personal physicians for further recommendations on rabies vaccinations.
+Vaccinations may be administered through BARCS partner hospital or an individual's personal physician.
+To ensure that staff maintains effective protection against rabies, titers are done every two years after the initial vaccination.
+Individuals with non-protective titers may require re-vaccination based on their physician's recommendation.
+Staff exposed to rabies must seek immediate medical attention and may require re-vaccination.